xr-cc/proj-hsg-env-chal/README.md

 ## Files
 Code files are located under "code/".
 All code are in Python notebook or R.

-".pdf" is a writeup of our problem statement, data background, methods, results and discussions.
-(TBA)
+[Here](Project_Report.pdf) is a report summarizing our motivations, problem statement, data background, methods, results and discussions.